BIBI78/NewDiceGame/README.md

 * I have created a seperate page to explain the rules inside the project but I will also explain them here.
 * "The highest possible roll.
 If you roll 4–5–6, you automatically win.
 Rolling three same numbers is known as rolling a trip.
 Higher trips beat lower trips, so 4–4–4 is better than 3–3–3.
 Any trips beats any established point.Rolling a pair, and another number, establishes the singleton as a "point".
 A higher point beats a lower point, so 2–2–6 is better than 5–5–2.
 The lowest possible roll.
 If you roll 1–2–3, you automatically lose.
 Any other roll is a meaningless combination and must be rerolled until one of the above combinations occurs."
+* The game is played in rounds , so each player rolls, compares values then a winner is decided and a new round is begun.

 #  !NOTE ABOUT GAME PLAY !
 * The way I have written the java script I have made it possible only to roll "valid" rolls, that is to say rolls that dont count such as , 6 3 4, or X,Y,Z are not present.
 * So the two players roll each die and then compare (KOMPARE) who got the highest roll.